wachtlerlab/Amgen2016-Aynur/README.md

 # Amgen2016-Aynur
-Here exists code, related to AmgenScholarSummer project, made by Aynur Maksutov and revewed by Ajayrama Kumaraswamy
+Description:
+It is a Framework for efficient and convinient use of Brian Simulator for model fitting.

+Team:
+Author: Aynur Maksutov
+Reviewed and supervised by: Ajayrama Kumaraswamy
+With help from Wachtler lab members

+License:
+See license

+Structure:
-This project has a number of directories(subprojects)
+This Framework has a number of subprojects.
+See wiki pages.

+Support:
+Developed with support from Amgen Scholars Europe Program.